alexabush/problemSolving/codeWars/6kata/numberFormat/readme.md

 I believe I have a fully working solution, time to submit to codewars.

 I'm getting getting errors for negative numbers and I'm going to take a short break because I'm feeling frustrated with the problem.

+I'm back.

+I need to add logic to not treat a negative sign like a digit

+Brainstorm:

+First idea:

+1.  add an 'isNegative' flag at the very beginning (before we convert to string), set to true or false if number > 0
+2.  use Math.abs to make sure number is positive, convert to string, keep the rest of the code the same
+3. Before returning the answer, if isNegative is true, add '-' to the beginning of newStr.

+This should work!
+Let's try it out.

+It works!

+Runtime Considerations:

+Time Complexity: linear, where n is the number of digits in the number

+Space Complexity: n, where n is the number of digits in the number (we need to convert a newStr which will be the same length as the initial number)